This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 When you see your pregnancy test turning out to be in positive lines, you get thrilled out of joy.
 But at the same time, you are feeling worried at every turn that something might be wrong.
 However, it’s a feeling you can’t shake, and it starts to affect your everyday life.
 Moreover, the arrival of the baby can also be an anxious time.
 Will the baby be, ok?
 Are you eating the right food?

 If you wonder about all these questions in your mind, then remember that you are not alone.
 It is pretty common to experience anxiety during pregnancy, and most all expectant mothers worry at some point.
-A little bit of stress is a part of pregnancy but becoming more anxious can be harmful.
+A little bit of stress is a part of pregnancy (and is often fueled by lots of pregnancy myths) but becoming more anxious can be harmful.

 Pregnancy is a journey that is supposed to be a time of joy.
 But if you suffer from anxiety, it can be complicated.
 So, let’s discuss how to cope with stress during pregnancy.